Penance: Penitential acts

+Salutary penance

+According to the Church’s Code of Canon Law:

 Eastern Orthodox Church

 In the Eastern Orthodox Church, penance is usually called Sacred Mystery of Confession.
 In Orthodoxy, the intention of the sacramental mystery of Holy Confession is to provide reconciliation with God through means of healing.

 Similar to the Eastern Catholic Churches, in the Eastern Orthodox Church there are no confessionals.
 Traditionally the penitent stands or kneels before either the Icon of Christ the Teacher (to the viewers' right of the Royal Door) or in front of an Icon of Christ, "Not Made by Hands".
 This is because in Orthodox sacramental theology, confession is not made to the priest, but to Christ; the priest being there as a witness, friend and advisor.
 On an analogion in front of the penitent has been placed a Gospel Book and a Crucifix.
 The penitent venerates the Gospel Book and the cross and kneels.
 This is to show humility before the whole church and before Christ.
-Once they are ready to start, the priest says, “Blessed is our God, always, now and ever, and unto the ages of ages,” reads the Trisagion Prayers and the Psalm 50 (in the Septuagint; in the KJV this is Psalm 51).
+Once they are ready to start, the priest says, "Blessed is our God, always, now and ever, and unto the ages of ages," reads the Trisagion Prayers and the Psalm 50 (in the Septuagint; in the KJV this is Psalm 51).

 The priest then advises the penitent that Christ is invisibly present and that the penitent should not be embarrassed or be afraid, but should open up their heart and reveal their sins so that Christ may forgive them.
 The penitent then accuses themselves of sins.
 The priest quietly and patiently listens, gently asking questions to encourage the penitent not to withhold any sins out of fear or shame.
 After the confessant reveals all their sins, the priest offers advice and counsel.
 The priest may modify the prayer rule of the penitent, or even prescribe another rule, if needed to combat the sins the penitent struggles most with.
 Penances, known as epitemia, are given with a therapeutic intent, so they are opposite to the sin committed.

 Epitemia are neither a punishment nor merely a pious action, but are specifically aimed at healing the spiritual ailment that has been confessed.
 For example, if the penitent broke the Eighth Commandment by stealing something, the priest could prescribe they return what they stole (if possible) and give alms to the poor on a more regular basis.
 Opposites are treated with opposites.
-If the penitent suffers from gluttony, the confessant’s fasting rule is reviewed and perhaps increased.
+If the penitent suffers from gluttony, the confessant's fasting rule is reviewed and perhaps increased.
 The intention of Confession is never to punish, but to heal and purify.
-Confession is also seen as a “second baptism”, and is sometimes referred to as the "baptism of tears".
+Confession is also seen as a "second baptism", and is sometimes referred to as the "baptism of tears".